 Research Committee and Funding Panels

-The members of Diabetes UK's Research Committee and Funding Panels agree to abide by a conflict of interest policy and code of conduct.
-These documents are also available on this page.
+The members of our Research Committee and Funding Panels agree to abide by a conflict of interest policy and code of conduct.

 Diabetes UK’s Research Committee is composed of diabetes experts, including clinical and scientific experts.